 Domino’s India has stated that it enjoys a database of around 20 million unique customers, showing its hold on the Indian Pizza market.
 The ’30 minute or free delivery’ has helped the firm build an image of a dependable brand.
 Connecting with the government, Domino’s had also started pizza delivery to railway passengers in 2015 and in March 2016, Domino’s announced that they would double their railway reach from existing 60 stations to over 130 in the coming months.

 It is always said, the only thing constant is change, and that is what has happened in the last year.
-The Same Store Sales Growth (SSSG) of Domino’s has been consistently declining.
-To put things into perspective, Jubilant Foodworks has lost half their valuation and dropped from a peak value of Rs 12,700 crores in mid-2015 to Rs 6,500 crores in mid-2016.
-The 12 months have been really hard for the company and it has shaken from the core.
-Many key people have resigned from the company in these 12 months, causing internal instability.
+The Same Store Sales Growth (SSSG) of Domino’s declined consistently.
+To put things into perspective, Jubilant Foodworks lost half their valuation and dropped from a peak value of Rs 12,700 crores in mid-2015 to Rs 6,500 crores in mid-2016.
+The 12 months were really hard for the company and shook it from the core.
+Many key people resigned from the company in these 12 months, causing internal instability.
 Harneet Singh Rajpal who held the position of Senior Vice President and Head Marketing in Domino’s India resigned in July 2015, followed by Ravi Gupta, Chief Financial Officer who left in July 2016.
 But the biggest blow the company witnessed was on 20th September 2016 when Ajay Kaul, the CEO of Jubilant Foodworks resigned after holding the position for 11 long years.
 The notice not only hurt the company from inside, but the shares tumbled over 3 % on the D-Day while only a fortnight ago on September 6, 2016, the shares of Jubilant Foodworks dropped more than 10%.

 How They Failed